jcrist/msgspec/docs/source/usage.rst

 Integers map to JSON numbers/MessagePack integers.
 Only values that fit in an ``int64`` or ``uint64`` (within ``[-2**63, 2**64 - 1]``, inclusive) are
 supported.
-Values outside this range will raise a `msgspec.DecodingError` during decoding.
+Values outside this range will raise a `msgspec.DecodeError` during decoding.

 .. code-block:: python